Wilted Lettuce Salad

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Wilted Lettuce Salad (AKA Hot Lettuce)
+Wilted Lettuce Salad (aka Hot Lettuce)

 Hot lettuce is amazing!
 This simple wilted lettuce salad and its homemade dressing makes for a delicious addition to your favorite meal.